 Contributing authors offer a wide variety of perspectives across the library and publishing community

 ISQ is available in open access in electronic format on the NISO website.
 Both the entire issue and individual articles may be freely downloaded.
-Print copies are available by subscription and as print on demand.
+Print copies are available by subscription, to NISO members who opt-in, and in print on demand.
 For more information and to access the free electronic version, visit: www.niso.org/publications/isq.

 About Information Standards Quarterly

 Information Standards Quarterly (ISQ) is NISO's print and electronic magazine for communicating standards-based technology and best practices in library, publishing, and information technology, particularly where these three areas overlap.
 ISQ reports on the progress of active developments and also on implementations, case studies, and best practices that show potentially replicable efforts.

 NISO fosters the development and maintenance of standards that facilitate the creation, persistent management, and effective interchange of information so that it can be trusted for use in research and learning.
 To fulfill this mission, NISO engages libraries, publishers, information aggregators, and other organizations that support learning, research, and scholarship through the creation, organization, management, and curation of knowledge.
 NISO works with intersecting communities of interest and across the entire lifecycle of an information standard.
 NISO is a not-for-profit association accredited by the American National Standards Institute (ANSI).
 More information about NISO is available on its website: www.niso.org.
 For more information please contact NISO at (301) 654-2512 or via e-mail at firstname.lastname@example.org.